KaiXiechaoren/KaiXie.github.io/_pages/about.md

 Research interests
 ======
-### Ph.D.
-Project
+### Ph.D. project
-**Application of Artificial Intelligence in Electricity Market Forecasting and Decision-Making**
+**Application of AI in Electricity Market*
+It is application-oriented, mainly using various AI methods to handle prediction and decision-making problems in the electricity market.

 **Key topics include:**
 - Time series forecasting for electricity prices

-- Decision-making using reinforcement learning and large language models (LLMs)
+- Trading decision using reinforcement learning and large language models (LLMs)

-### Other Research Focus
+### The other research interest
 **Mechanism Design for Promoting Cooperation in Evolutionary Game Theory**
+It leans towards theory, mainly using mathematical methods to describe and simulate group games, and is also committed to the research on interpretability based on reinforcement learning.

 **Key topics include:**
 - Population-level game simulation and strategy evolution

 - Stability analysis based on control theory
--

 - Interpretable reinforcement learning models for understanding strategic behavior